Zywave/booster/src/_areas/design-system/developers/web-components-in-react.md

 ### Typescript

-Typescript brings a new problem, because web components are not standard HTML elements, so they are not recognized by Typescript.
-This means that you wil have to add the web component type to JSX.IntrinsicElements for Typescript to recognize it and allow the build to succeed.
+Typescript brings a new problem, because web components are not browser-defined HTML elements, so they are not recognized by Typescript.
+This means that you will have to add the web component type to JSX.IntrinsicElements for Typescript to recognize it and allow the build to succeed.

 Furthermore, you need to add all of the props and their respective types to the web component type.